DoctorRyner/sae-builder-legacy/README.md

 run: stack exec my-awesome-app-exe
 ```

 And then use command `sae formula_name`, where `sae` is command and `formula_name` is formula.
-How to build and install?
-Just clone this repo, enter it and type `stack build` then copy `sae` executable placing of which you can determine from stack build prompt, to something like `/usr/local/bin` if you use `Unix-like OS` to have access to this tool from everywhere

 In some cases you might want to define default formula like this:

 ```yaml
 # build and run